jeffqchen/vwolfd/README.md

 ## Watchdog

-The arcade board has a built-in timer-based watchdog that kicks in every 64 seconds to reset the video output as well as triggering connector R, which is connected to the reset pins to the PC motherboard below.
+The arcade board has a built-in timer-based watchdog that kicks in every 64 seconds to reset the video output as well as triggering `Connector R`, which is connected to the reset pins to the PC motherboard below.
 In order to surpress the trigger, `address 0xCB200` needs to be fed SOMETHING freqently.

 In the game code, this address is fed `0xFF` on every frame.
 However from the testing, it seems every few seconds is fine.
 Also considering not interfering with the actual game code, I settled with once per second.
 This value can be adjusted easily in the source code.